 I hope you are all looking forward to your ideal New Year’s Eve or Hogmanay as it’s called here in Edinburgh.
 Whether this is partying hard, celebrating with good food and good friends, or sleep soundly in bed.
 This chunky gravlax is an ideal canapé for a party or celebratory meal, or even New Year’s Eve.
 It looks very special, tastes super treaty and it really is easy to prepare.
 You do need to start your preparations 24-hours in advance but the end result is more than worth it.

 In case you are not familiar with it, here’s a bit of an explanation about gravlax.
 You take a raw fillet of fish, usually salmon, wrap it up with salt, sugar and herbs and leave to cure for 24-hours.
 It’s the salt that does most of the work because it removes water from the fish which also has the effect of halting the growth of unwanted microorganisms.
 By contrast, the sugar enhances the life chances of ‘good’ bacteria and the end result is a cured fish that will last for a long time – assuming it doesn’t get eaten first.

-- 800g/1lb12oz of fresh salmon from your usual wet fish source, filleted but with the skin left on
+- 800g/1lb12oz of fresh salmon, filleted but with the skin left on

 - 25g/1/2oz both of fresh mint and dill – stalks removed and finely chopped